-Application : Applied

-Explanation on : application of the practice The Company's Annual General Meeting (AGM) conducted on 11 June 2020 was held fully virtual and live-streamed from the broadcast venue at the Auditorium, Plantation Tower, No. 2, Jalan PJU 1A/7 Ara Damansara, 47301 Petaling Jaya, Selangor Darul Ehsan, Malaysia (Broadcast Venue) due to risks of COVID-19.
+Application • Applied Терриодион - Explanation on application of the practice : The Board Charter states that all Directors and the Chairs of Board Committees must attend General Meetings to allow shareholders to raise questions and receive meaningful response to questions raised by them.
+The Company's AGM conducted on 17 June 2021 was held fully virtual in accordance with the revised Guidance and FAQs on the Conduct of General Meetings for Listed Issuers (Guidance Note) issued by Securities Commission on 1 June 2021.
 The Administrative Details set out the procedures for shareholders to register, participate and vote remotely and shareholders were able to participate at the AGM via audio and/or video capabilities.
-Thirteen (13) essential individuals were physically present at the broadcast venue, including the Chairman.
-The essential individuals comprise, among others, the Group Managing Director, three (3) Independent Non-Executive Directors, the Chief Financial Officer and Group Secretary.
-Other members of the Board and Senior Management attended via video-conference.
+All members of the Board and Senior Management attended virtually.
 The Minutes of the AGM available on the Company's website set out the attendance of the Directors and senior management of the Company.
-All Board members, including the Chairmen of the Board and Board Committees (Governance & Audit Committee, Nomination & Remuneration Committee, Risk Management Committee, Sustainability Committee and Board Tender Committee) were present at the AGM 2020 to respond to questions by shareholders.
+All Board members, including the Chairmen of the Board and Board Committees (Governance & Audit Committee, Nomination & Remuneration Committee, Risk Management Committee, Sustainability Committee and Board Tender Committee) were present at the AGM 2021 to respond to questions by shareholders.
+The AGM 2022, to be held on 16 June 2022, will have a similar arrangement as the AGM 2021.
+All Directors and the Chairs of the Board Committees will be invited to attend the Company's AGM either in-person at the Broadcast Venue or virtually to answer questions raised by shareholders.
 Explanation for : departure

-Large companies are req to complete the columns • - Non-large companies are encouraged
+Large companies are required to complete the columns below.
+Non-large companies are encouraged to complete the columns below.

 Measure :

 Timeframe :